Lagrangian Dual Sections: A Topological Perspective on Hidden Convexity: Convexity and Topology

 \subsection{Proof of \Cref{thm:hidden_cvx}}

 In finite dimensions, the convex hull of a compact set is compact \cite[Corollary 2.4]{barvinok}, and in particular, this implies that if $\cM$ is compact and $f : \cM\rightarrow \R^{k+1}$ is continuous, then $\conv f(\cM)$ is compact.
-We may also assume that $\conv f(\cM)$ is full dimensional, i.e. that it contains an interior point, as otherwise, it would be contained in an affine subspace of $\R^{k+1}$, and we could just treat $f$ as a map from $\cM$ to that affine subspace. {f_{\operatorname{CM}}} In this section, we also use the notation $\fminuszero(x)$ for $(f_1(x),\dots,f_k(x))$, where $\operatorname{CM}$ is meant to abbreviate `constraint map'.
+We may also assume that $\conv f(\cM)$ is full-dimensional, i.e., it contains an interior point, for otherwise we could just restrict $f$ to be a map from $\cM$ to an affine subspace of $\R^{k+1}$. {f_{\operatorname{CM}}} In this section, we use the notation $\fminuszero(x)$ for $(f_1(x),\dots,f_k(x))$, where $\operatorname{CM}$ is meant to abbreviate `constraint map'.

 We aim to prove that the Lagrangian dual of \eqref{eq:constrained} satisfies a version of \emph{strong duality}.
 To be precise, we define the function

 and show that for all $c \in \R^{k}$,